cjolson1/Lagunitas-Quality-Assurance/testing.md

 ## CasperJS
 CasperJS is a webscraping and testing framework for the front-end of any web application.
 It is simple and lightweight, and uses a headless browser to test quickly.
 It comes bundled with very useful APIs that allow the user to take screenshots, assert conditions about almost anything, and overall mimic user behavior.
 In this document we will take you through writing a CasperJS test suite for the Lagunitas Ordering Portal.
 Casper is a great tool overall, but the one downside to the Casper module is that if one test fails, the entire test suite aborts.
 There is a solution to this, but as you will see, it is not a very graceful one.

 The documentation for Casper is extensive and can be found <a href="http://docs.casperjs.org/en/latest/modules/">here</a>.
-It runs by default on the PhantomJS engine, but we will be using SlimerJS to execute tests because it is less buggy in my experience.
+It runs by default on the PhantomJS engine, but we will be using SlimerJS to execute tests because it is less buggy.

 ### Installing Casper